 At 4 miles and only ~600 feet of elevation, Holy Jim Falls is not a particularly difficult hike.
-I think the most difficult thing about it and what I would caution before anyone makes the drive out, is the 4 miles of rough dirt road to reach the trail head.
-We took my friends Jeep and didn’t have any problems, however I would not attempt it in a normal car as there were a lot of big pot holes that you could mess your car up with.
-After 4 miles you will reach the parking lot for the hike but the road continues for residents who live in the community up there.
-When we arrived on a Saturday morning it was pretty busy and we had to park further back on the road.
+I think the most difficult thing about it and what I would caution before anyone makes the drive out is the 4 miles of rough dirt road to reach the trailhead.
+We took my friend’s Jeep and didn’t have any problems; however I would not attempt it in a normal car as there were a lot of big potholes that you could mess your car up.
+After 4 miles, you will reach the parking lot for the hike, but the road continues for residents who live in the community up there.
+When we arrived on a Saturday morning, it was pretty busy, and we had to park further back on the road.
 We put out our Adventure Pass then hit the trail.

-The trail itself spends the first half mile just walking on a road past many houses and cabins.
-Some had people there and some looked completely abandoned.
-It must be strange to own one of these and to see people walking by all the time but it was a unique little community.
+The trail spends the first half mile just walking on a road past many houses and cabins.
+Some cabins had people there, and some looked utterly abandoned.
+It must be strange to own one of these and to see people walking by all the time, but it was a unique little community.

-After the half mile we got to the official trail head which took us out of the houses and into the wilderness for a much nicer trek away from all of the signs of the city.
+After the half mile we got to the official trailhead, which took us out of the houses and into the wilderness for a much more beautiful trek away from all of the signs of the city.

-You will also want to bring shoes that can get wet and have good traction as there are a couple of water crossings that need to be made, most have rocks that allow you to easily cross them though.
+You will also want to bring shoes that can get wet and have good traction as there are a couple of water crossings that need to be made, most have rocks that allow you to cross them easily.

-After about a mile and a half you will reach the end of the trail and the base of Holy Jim Falls.
-This waterfall is not very big at only around 20 feet but it is still a nice end to the hike.
-The water was flowing pretty good through it and I can see it being a nice place to have a picnic with your family.
+After about a mile and a half, you will reach the end of the trail and the base of Holy Jim Falls.
+This waterfall is not very big at only around 20 feet, but it is still a nice end to the hike.
+The water was flowing pretty good through it, and I can see it being a beautiful place to have a picnic with your family.

-After relaxing for a little bit we headed back down the trail the way we came.
-On the way up we only passed 3 people on the trail and there were no people at the waterfall with us; however, when we headed back we passed about 20 people heading up so it seems like earlier is better.
+After relaxing for a little bit, we headed back down the trail the way we came.
+On the way up, we only passed three people on the trail, and there were no people at the waterfall with us; however, when we headed back, we passed about 20 people heading up, so it seems like earlier is better.